tmsalab/rrum/README.md

 ## Citing the `rrum` package

-To ensure future development of the package, please cite `rrum` package if used during the analysis or simulations.
+To ensure future development of the package, please cite `rrum` package if used during an analysis or simulation study.
 Citation information for the package may be acquired by using in *R*:

 ``` r
 citation("rrum")